muhammedenesbalci/Cpp/2.StorageClasses/README.md

     - Default Value: Zero
     - Memory Location: RAM
     - Lifetime: Till the end of the program
-- Note: Global Static variables can be accessed in any function.
+- Note: Global Static variables can be accessed in any function. global olması o dosya içinde global olduğu anlamına geliyor
     ```cpp
     // C++ program to illustrate the static storage class
     // objects